Concordium/concordium-network-dashboard/README.md

 npm run dev
 ```

-This also opens [http://localhost:3000](http://localhost:3000) in a browser and is the preferred run method during development.
+This also opens [http://localhost:3000](http://localhost:3000) in a browser and is the preferred method of
+running the app during development.

 Other common build/run targets include: